telerik/document-processing-docs/knowledge-base/populate-table-data-mail-merge.md

 # Description

 Learn how to generate a Word (.DOCX) document that contains a [Table]({%slug radwordsprocessing-model-table%}) with a header row and an item row merge field.
-Then, passing a collection of records, automatically populate the data rows.
+Then, passing a collection of records automatically creates and populates the data rows.

 # Solution